-- Identify the services that will be most impacted by the mandate by evaluating current services offered that are a part of the 300 common shoppable services codes and deciding what needs to be included.
+- Identify the services that the mandate will most impact by evaluating current services offered that are a part of the 300 standard shoppable services codes and deciding what needs to be included.

 - Determine your hospital’s current capabilities.
-From becoming compliant with the rule to answering daily patient calls around price comparisons—this rule may enhance the need for consumer-facing services that could be underdeveloped at your organization.
+This rule may enhance the need for consumer-facing services that could be underdeveloped at your organization, from becoming compliant with the rule to answering daily patient calls around price comparisons.
 What gaps do you have?
 How will you fill them?

 - Become the market leader.
-Drive toward full transparency on consumer commodity services, beyond the CMS requirement.
-Establish real-time patient liability estimator portal technology and/or targeted direct-to-consumer pricing strategies (demand/ bundle-based pricing).
+Drive toward full transparency on consumer commodity services beyond the CMS requirement.
+Establish real-time patient liability estimator portal technology and targeted direct-to-consumer pricing strategies (demand/ bundle-based pricing).

 Attached below is the Small Rural Hospital Improvement Program (SHIP) Pricing Transparency Guide.
 This guide aims to review the history of Pricing Transparency Rulings, terminology, eligibility, exemptions, hospital readiness work plans, and penalties for non-compliance.
 Also included is a list of shoppable services and a mechanism for implementing and operationalizing your Pricing Transparency plan.